 When I first started learning Spanish, way back when in 2007, the tools and materials at a student’s disposal were limited.
 To pick up another language you had to go to class or simply work your way through a physical textbook (and audio accompaniment, if you were feeling fancy).
 Nowadays, of course, the learning environment is much changed.
 In addition, to these traditional methods you can also make use of any one of an expanding number of online platforms, courses and apps to boost your linguistic skills.

 It struck me that all of this makes it tough for anyone just starting out to decide which is the best online Spanish course or app for them.
-So I spent some time investigating eight of these products, assessing their comparative advantages and disadvantages, and drawing up some recommendations as to which tools are most suited to various categories of Spanish learner.
+So I spent some time investigating eight of these products (there are many more available, of course), assessing their comparative advantages and disadvantages, and drawing up some recommendations as to which tools are most suited to various categories of Spanish learner.

 Finally, and in the interests of transparency, I should mention that some of the below are affiliate links, meaning I will get a small commission from any subsequent sale.
 I’ve tried my utmost not to let this sway my recommendations either way, as I hope will become clear as you read through the reviews.